marialyck/SocialGraphs/index.md

 ![Image of Yaktocat](img/pitbull/pitbull_wordcloud_wiki.png)

-_Fig x.x: Wordcloud of information from artits San Quinn's Wikipedia page._
+_Fig x.x: Wordcloud of information from artits Pitbull's Wikipedia page._

 The top 10 wordcounts are illustrated into a graph figure x.x.

 ![Image of Yaktocat](img/pitbull/pitbull_top10_wiki.png)

-_Fig x.x: Top 10 most used words from artits San Quinn's Wikipedia page._
+_Fig x.x: Top 10 most used words from artits Pitbull's Wikipedia page._

 #### Too $hort
 San Quinn is another artist that popped out in the network.
 To get a grasp of what kind of artist he is a wordcloud based on the TF-IDF calculations is created.
 The wordcloud is based on 5 of San Quinn's songs.